 Some courses are progressive in nature and provide an expanded education experience when repeated.
-These courses are identified in the College Catalog and Schedule of Classes with the letter "R" following the course number and indicating the maximum allowable repetitions.
-A student may not register in any course in a single discipline beyond four times.
+These courses are identified in the College Catalog and Schedule of Classes at the end of the course description and indicate the maximum number of allowable repetitions.
+A student may not register in any course in a single discipline beyond four times under any circumstances.